Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: (Possibly) Miss-specified Groups

-Assumption \ref{gnest} covers at least two empirically important cases.
-First, it allows for the case in which the researcher observes only a sample of $N<N_0$ individuals drawn from all $N_0$ individuals.
-This means that the researcher may only have access to a sample of individuals with outcomes, characteristics and group identifiers, but that the sample has not been designed to cover all members of each group.
-For example, in the context of education, the researcher might access a sample of students' test-scores, characteristics and classroom/school identifiers \citep{davezies09} or have access to a large educational survey such as the student level PISA survey, which contains school and grade identifiers.
-In the context of risky behaviours, survey data on smoking, drinking and illicit drug use among students can be incomplete \citep{lundborg06}.
-In the context of neighbourhood effects, the neighbourhood average outcome may be measured using survey data which includes geographic identifiers (e.g. census tract).
-For example, \cite{bertrand00} use the 5\% public use microsample of the 1990 Census to study welfare take-up. \cite{glaeser03} use the same data for wages.
+Assumption \ref{gnest} covers the case of missing data by allowing the researcher to observe $N<N_0$ individuals with outcomes, characteristics and group identifiers.
+For example, in the context of education, the researcher might access a sample of students' test-scores, characteristics and classroom/school identifiers (e.g., \cite{davezies09}) or have access to a large educational survey such as the student level PISA survey, which contains school and grade identifiers but includes only a subset of students.\footnote{Other examples include risky behaviours and neighbourhood effects.
+For the former, survey data on smoking, drinking and illicit drug use among students can be incomplete \citep{lundborg06}.
+For the latter, the neighbourhood average outcome may be measured using survey data which includes geographic identifiers (e.g., census tract).
+For example, \cite{bertrand00} use the 5\% public use microsample of the 1990 Census to study welfare take-up. \cite{glaeser03} use the same data for wages.}

-In all of these cases the researcher knows the groups but only observes a subset of group members for each group.
-This implies that the group average outcome/characteristic is measured with error due to a missing data problem.
-As will be shown below, the form of the measurement error is such that the structural parameters are identifiable when the reseacher has access to a random sample of individuals and the group sizes are known, or, under some mild additional restrictions on the sampling process, when the group sizes are unknown. \footnote{Identification under known group sizes was first established by \cite{davezies09}, whereas identification based on restricting the missingness mechanism is novel.}

-Second, Assumption \ref{gnest} covers the case in which there is group uncertainty but the candidate peer groups are naturally nested.
-It is satisfied provided that the researcher specifies the smallest of the groups.
-For example, \cite{glaeser03} and \cite{angrist14} estimate their model of peer effects for peer groups based on dorm rooms and floors.
-As will be shown below, the structural parameters are identifiable even if the relevant peer group is the room, the floor, or sometimes the room and sometimes the floor.
+Assumption \ref{gnest} also covers the case in which there is group uncertainty but the candidate groups are nested.
+It is satisfied provided that the researcher uses the smallest group structure to specify $g$.
+For example, \cite{glaeser03} and \cite{angrist14} consider peer groups based on dorm rooms and floors,\footnote{Similarly, peer effects in education may operate at the classroom, grade or school levels.
+Neighbourhood effects may operate at at the two, three or four digit postcode level.} so Assumption \ref{gnest} holds if the specified groups are rooms.
+In our empirical application, we postulate that peer effects among lawyers may operate either at the firm or firm-cohort levels, in which case Assumption \ref{gnest} holds if firm-cohorts are specified.